 Having settled for less in the past and having had the alternatives, I’d rather be alone than in a relationship without this.
 I’m complete as I am and can give myself all these things!
 However, I value partnership, committed life partnership, and despite all my “failures” have not given up on my romantic dream to be married for life and grow old with my soul mate.
 Now that I’ve put my requirements out there for you and the world to see I have no doubt the Law of Attraction will bring them to me!

 Literally one month after publishing the above, December 2007, I received a match online that proved to be my soul mate.
-Darlene’s photo and profile was pretty ordinary, but there was something unexplainable about her that excited me and compelled me to contact her.
+Darlene’s photo and profile was pretty ordinary (not this photo!), but there was something unexplainable about her that excited me and compelled me to contact her.
 Our first two meetings were very positive, but routine as first dates go… coffee, then lunch, but something powerful was drawing me to her that I didn’t understand.
 After studying dating and practicing it myself for years, this was new territory for me!

 Then, after our third meeting we hugged goodbye and it was all over for me.
 I was in love.
 I had insomnia that night and couldn’t sleep the next night as well.
 We had arranged to get together later that week on Sunday, and Darlene contacted me to find out if I could get together on Saturday as she didn’t want to wait until Sunday.
 So she was feeling it too!
 We ended up talking for 5 hours about our Vision, Requirements, Needs and Wants, and our alignment was amazing.
 Our chemistry, emotional and spiritual connection was so overwhelming it was wonderful and almost too much to bear.

 We’ve been inseparable since, and six weeks after becoming a couple we went to Carmel for the weekend, found a beautiful ring, and got engaged.
 Our wedding date was September 27, 2008.